Expert medical and surgical care in Thailand

 AV Graft (Synthetic Bridge)

 When native veins are unsuitable in either arm, a synthetic PTFE tube bridges the artery and vein.
-Grafts can be cannulated sooner — sometimes within two to three weeks — but carry higher rates of infection and thrombosis over time.
+Grafts can be cannulated sooner (usually within a few weeks) but carry higher rates of infection and thrombosis over time.
 Used when a native fistula is not feasible.

 • Available when native veins are insufficient in both arms

-• Can be accessed earlier than a native fistula (two to three weeks)
+• Can be accessed earlier than a native fistula (usually a few weeks)

-• Higher infection and thrombosis rates than native fistula
+• Higher infection and thrombosis rates than native fistula2,4

 • Best for: patients whose native vessels cannot support a fistula